Digbigpig/Unity-Scripts/README.txt

 This is a demonstration of two Unity projects I have been developing during 2018.
-The most recent project is "Storktation" and has the most comprehensive overview of my abilities and a programer/developer.
+The most recent project is "Storktation" and has the most comprehensive overview of my abilities as a programer/developer.